Dilbert66/esphome-vistaECP/README.md

 ## Wiring Notes
 * Optocouplers should have a minimum CTR of 50.
 Recommendations are the 4N35 or TLP521.
 You can vary the resistor values for the simple version but keep the ratio similar for the voltage dividers R2/R3 and R4/R5.
 R1 should not be set below 150 ohm.
-R3/R5 can be any value above 2.2K.
-R2/R4 should be close to 4.7K to minimize load on the ECP bus while still allowing a good signal.
+On the ground isolated version R3/R5 can be any value above 2.2K and R2/R4 should be close to 4.7K to minimize load on the ECP bus while still allowing a good signal.

 ## OTA updates